Jumaantony/flightly_flight-booking-app/README.md

 python manage.py runserver
 ```

+## Using The Docs

+To access the API's Documentation Web Interface run the server and navigate to `/`.

 ## Creating SuperUser and Using the Admin Dashboard

 To create a superuser use the below command and fill in the relevant prompts: